 But at some point, you can wean your baby from nighttime feedings.
 Maybe he’s not even hungry, but is feeding out of habit.
-Or he is hungry, but you can help him consume his calories during the day instead.
+Or he is hungry, but can consume his calories during the day with your help.

 When you do, a glorious thing happens: you and your baby get a full night of sleep.
 No wake ups, no inconsolable crying.
 You can put him to sleep knowing you’ll also sleep well tonight.